-Module MOBI-ADM-M Advanced Data Management 6 ECTS / 180 h

-Advanced Data Management 45 h Präsenzzeit

-- 135 h Selbststudium

-(ainea 6624)

-Person responsible for module: Prof. Dr. Daniela Nicklas

-With the rapid growth of the internet and more and more observable processes, many data sets became so large that they cannot be processed with traditional database methods any more.
-This modul covers advanced data management and integration techniques (also known under the term "big data") that are useful when dealing with very large data sets.
+Module MOBI-ADM-M Advanced Data Management 6 ECTS / 180 h Advanced Data Management 45 h Präsenzzeit J. J 135 h Selbststudium (since SS21) J Person responsible for module: Prof. Dr. Daniela Nicklas Contents: With the rapid growth of the internet and more and more observable processes, many data sets became so large that they cannot be processed with traditional database met hods any more.
+This modul covers useful when dealing with very large data sets.